Compare prices from landscape lighting experts in your local area.

 28. Shepherd’s hooks

-While these are commonly used for decorative purposes, you could also utilize them as posts by hanging garden lamps on them!
+While these are commonly used for decorative purposes, you could also utilise them as posts by hanging garden lamps on them!

 Traditional garden lights